GeoSamples/vocabularies/docs/SESAR_material_extension_rock_sediment.md

 clay/silt fraction of a lithified sediment is difficult at best, and of questionable significance because diagensis has altered the size and mineralogy of original sedimentary particles.
+- Mudstone that contains detectable silt. (see comments)

 - **Alternate labels:**
 Silt bearing mudstone